dand-code/trivia-numbers/README.md

 * `App.js`:
     1. Global reset styles are applied with “createGlobalStyle”, from Styled-Component.
-    1. Switch between Welcome page and the game.
+    1. Switch between Welcome page and the game page.

 * `Welcome.js`:
-    1. Global reset styles are applied with “createGlobalStyle”, from Styled-Component.
     1. Button with link to game start.
+    1. Include a home page subtitle, that will omit with the button when the user click on Start.

 * `Questions.js`:
     1. Receives API data formatted for questions;
     1. Stores in the state the answer selected by the user in the child component.
     1. Keeps in the state the list of questions answered to generate the history.
     1. Disables the 'confirm' and 'skip' buttons when the limit of questions is reached.

 * `Question.js`:
     1. Receives questions information sent by props from Question component.
     1. Render the question and the answers options.
     1. Send user answer selected to Questions component by lifting.

 * `AnswerRecords.js`:
     1. Receives answers list by props from Questions component.
     1. Render the answer, the status (correct, error, or skipped).
     1. Render the solution (in error or skipped situation).

 #### Infrastructure (services)
 To get the data from the API, three components are organized to:

-1. Make the call and get the response promise (src / services / fetchApi.js);
+1. Make the call and get the response promise (src/services/fetchApi.js);
-1. Format the received data (src / services / parserQuestions.js);
+1. Format the received data (src/services/parserQuestions.js);
-1. Intermediate between the call to the Api and that sends the response formatted src / services / fetchQuestions.js to the App component).
+1. Intermediate between the call to the API and that sends the response formatted src/services/fetchQuestions.js to the App component).

-In the game Trivided the player must answer questions about 10 random numbers.
-In order not to make a call to the server for each question round, in this project it was chosen to make a single call to the API when loading the page, which directly brings the data of 10 numbers chosen to the azer.
-And for that it was necessary to program the construction of the URL with 10 ramdon numbers.
+In the game Trividado the player must answer questions about 10 random numbers.
+Instead to rerun a call to the server for each question round, in this project it was chosen to make a single call to the API when loading the page, which directly brings the data of 10 numbers chosen to the azer.
+And for that it was necessary to program the construction of the URL with 10 aleatory numbers.
 The advantages are:

 * Reduce the amount of data consumed by the user's device;
 * Decrease the time to load the application;